Artists of the Year

 + More

-Tees Valley Artists of the Year 2024 has been launched by the Tees Valley Mayor and Combined Authority, will be overseen by the Tees Valley Business Board.
+Now in its second year, Tees Valley Artists of the Year has been launched by the Tees Valley Mayor and Combined Authority, will be overseen by the Tees Valley Business Board.
 The programme is part of a wider £20.5m programme of investment to grow the region’s creative and cultural industries and visitor economies.
 Funding provided through the Artist of the Year comes via the UK Government and its UK Shared Prosperity Fund (UKSPF).

 Stay up to date